GIScience/oshdb/config/ide/IDE-Settings.md

 Unfortunately the [EditorConfig](http://editorconfig.org)-Project is not yet sophisticated enough.
 So here is an explanation of each major IDE.
 The files are taken from [this repository](https://github.com/google/styleguide) and should be updated once in a while!
 Note that this only guarantees the right formatting for .java-code.
 See the codestyle-specifications for other languages.

+This [plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/) may help you analyse your formatting.

 ## IntelliJ

 Please follow this [guide](https://www.jetbrains.com/help/idea/configuring-code-style.html#d80998e33) using this [intellij-java-google-style.xml](/config/ide/intellij-java-google-style.xml).